adon-cloudcannon/landing-page-test/src/collections/posts/2022-01-26-ssgs-through-the-ages-the-after-jekyll-era.md

 * Pagination — The pagination in Jekyll is notoriously painful.
 Pagination in Pelican is a core feature that can be configured to your needs.
 * Atom & RSS Feed support — Jekyll has Atom feeds through a plugin.
 Pelican goes to the next level allowing you to have a feed per category, tag, and/or author, in addition to an overall feed.

-[Justin Mayer](https://twitter.com/jmayer){: target="_blank" rel="noopener noreferrer"} took over the reins as Pelican's lead maintainer in 2014, and he has steadily added new functionality, fixed bugs, and added quality-of-life improvements since then.
+[Justin Mayer](https://twitter.com/jmayer) took over the reins as Pelican's lead maintainer in 2014, and he has steadily added new functionality, fixed bugs, and added quality-of-life improvements since then.

 ---